Create similar signatures for different departments

 On the Conditions tab, add Sender belongs to AD group and point to a group that should receive the signature.
 If you wish to add the signature only when your users are sending messages outside of your company, append the Message direction is outgoing condition as well.
 Ensure that the conditions are bound with the And logical operator (Fig. 2.).

 Fig. 2.
 Assigning the conditions.

-Go to the Actions tab and click Add.
+Go to the Actions tab and click +Add.
 From the list, choose either Insert signature or Insert disclaimer.
-Hit Edit to create your signature from scratch or use the Load template button to load one of the predefined templates.
+Hit Edit to create your signature from scratch or choose a predefined template.
 Let us say, we need to provide a common number for the entire Customer Team (Fig. 3.).

 Fig. 3.
 Providing a common telephone number.